quas9/firstOS/README.md

-My firest operating system for Linux, use FASM, GCC and QEMU.
+My first operating system for Linux, use FASM, GCC and QEMU.

 for using it u need to install: